aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-workbook/_index.md

 1. Create an instance of the [Presentation](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Presentation) class.
 1. Obtain a slide's reference by its index.
 1. Create object for chart shape
-1. Create object for source type of ChartDataSourceType which represents data source of the chart.
+1. Create object for source type of ChartDataSourceType which represents data source of the $chart->
 1. If Source Type is equal to external workbook the get chart external data source workbook path.

 ```php